Scalable, quantum-accessible, and adaptive pseudorandom quantum state and pseudorandom function-like quantum state generators: Introduction

 \section{Introduction}

-Randomness has played an indispensable role in various fields of computer science, such as cryptography, algorithms, complexity theory, and so on.
+Randomness has played an indispensable role in various fields of computer science including cryptography, algorithms, and complexity theory.
 For practical applications, however, using true randomness may be very expensive and difficult to produce.
 Storing the complete description of a truly random object may be very inefficient.
 For example, to merely specify a binary truly random function on $n$-bit inputs, we require an exponentially large description.

 An object is called pseudorandom if we can generate it efficiently, but an efficient distinguisher cannot distinguish it from a truly random object.
 Using pseudorandomness enables us to design efficient protocols that require only short random seeds.
 In classical cryptography, pseudorandomness has been fundamental for the construction of efficient protocols that are secure against attacks by efficient adversaries.